Drinking Water Program

 Our state-certified and accredited Water Laboratory at OCPHD in Okanogan can test your water to detect:

 - Coliform is bacteria which can be an indicator of water contamination and a potential source of microbial infection

 - Nitrate, a colorless, odorless and tasteless, common chemical contaminant found in groundwater, which can have serious health effects if consumed at high levels

 For detailed information about our water testing services, including where to get the special test bottles, testing fees, locations where samples can be dropped off, and how to complete a water sample form, please visit our Water Testing Information page.

 Environmental Health is also tasked with determining an adequate supply of water is available for individuals applying for building permits.
-This process begins with a Water Adequacy application plus satisfactory Coliform and Nitrate water tests.
+This process begins with a Determination of Water Adequacy application plus satisfactory Coliform and Nitrate water tests.
 Current fees for these services are provided on the first page of the application.
-For you convenience, here are reference links to help you complete a Water Adequacy form:
+For your convenience, here are reference links to help you complete a Water Adequacy form:

 - Okanogan County Assessor https://okanogancounty.org/assessor/property_search.php

 - Washington state Department of Ecology Well Report Viewer (Well Log) https://appswr.ecology.wa.gov/wellconstruction/map/WCLSWebMap/default.aspx

 A Well Site Evaluation is an inspection by OCPHD that states whether a selected site is suitable for the construction of a new well, or whether an existing well is in a suitable site to serve as a source of drinking water.
 During a well site evaluation, the land surrounding the proposed new well site is assessed for potential sources of contamination.
 For evaluations where the well already exists, the well's visible construction is also assessed for potential problems.